Joel is a history-loving hobo who travels, usually on foot, across the United States. He is always homeward bound but never quite there yet.

 Sometimes, it is better to have more than one trick up your sleeve.
 Not all methods are good all the time.
-For instance, finding your way out of a lost situation in the mountains during the day.
-May require a totally different approach at night, or in a snowstorm, or, when its raining.
-In fact, sometimes its better to use a combination of several just to confirm your results.
+For instance, finding your way out of a lost situation in the mountains during the day could require a totally different approach at night, in a snowstorm, or, when it's raining.
+In fact, sometimes it's better to use a combination of several just to confirm your results.

 Be careful where you step, you just may be stepping on your path to successfully surviving.
 Look closely at your surroundings and look for bugs and ants.
 Ants in particular have a tendency to build their homes on the warmer, more protected side of a mountain or hill.
 To double check yourself, look at the other side of the mountain.
 If you don’t see any ant hills or burrows, than that side is North, the ant side is south.

 The easiest way to tell north from south is with a compass.
 But since you're reading this, you obviously don’t have one!
 So here’s a simple way to make one.
 You will need, a bowl of water, or even a puddle of water, a leaf or a piece of paper, and a sewing needle or similar piece of metal that can be magnetized.